wix-incubator/react-native-crash-course/docs/App.Remx.md

   postsStore.setPosts(posts);
 }
 ```

-Upon refreshing the app, it should display the posts from your server.
+Now when you refresh the app, it should display the posts from your server.

 ## 9. Add a Remx Logger

-Remx has an API for adding a logger, to enable us to log all getter/setter, `mapStateToProps` and component render calls.
+Remx has an API for adding a logger to enable us to log all getter/setter, `mapStateToProps` and component render calls.

 Just add the following lines to the `index.js` file:
 `import {registerLoggerForDebug} from 'remx'`